asdfugil/discord.bio/README.md

 - [Documentation](#Documentation)
 ## Changelogs

-- Added DiscordConnection#url
+- Fixed seaech and details functions.
+- Removed functions no longer availabile via the API.
+- Some properties changed as the upstream data also changed.
-- User#tag and User#defaultAvatarURL is now a getter
+- `.search()` and `.details()` is now methods of `Bio.prototype`

 ## CLI wrapper